aboutcode-org/scancode-toolkit/src/packagedcode/README.rst

 normalized and stored in a common data structure abstracting the small differences of naming and semantics that may exists between all the different package formats.

-Once collected, these data are then injected in the `packages` section of the scan.
+Once collected, these data are then injected in the `package_data` section of a file scan for each recognized package datafile.

+3. **assemble multiple package datafile** as top level packages.

 What code in `packagedcode` is not meant to do: